recoilme/losslessmix/README.md

 Also implemented the maxdiff algorithm proposed by https://www.reddit.com/user/Another__one/ here https://www.reddit.com/r/StableDiffusion/comments/1012lto/comment/j7aoyso/?context=3

-Can be applied to mix models oriented for different tasks (landscapes + 3d), when mixing similar models it can lead to unexpected results
+Can be applied to mix models oriented for different tasks (landscapes + 3d), when mixing similar models it can lead to unexpected (but fun!) results

 MaxDifMix (colorful + liberty + has3dkx)
 ![maxdif](examples/maxdiff.png?raw=true)